hala127/IotDevicesManagement/README.md

 Maven
 SQL server database

+The application uses sql server database which could be created through the provided DbScript.sql file.

+To run the application import it to eclipse and run it as a spring boot application.

 The apis could be viewed through swagger2 after running or deploying the application via link: http://localhost:8080/swagger-ui.html